Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 Reproductive Healthcare Inequities for Marginalized Communities: Addressing Gaps for Transgender and Queer Individuals

 The COVID-19 pandemic exacerbated existing barriers to reproductive healthcare, affecting contraception, prenatal care, abortion, and STI testing, with marginalized populations like LGBTQIA+ individuals, low-income groups, lower caste people, people of color, and rural communities facing the brunt of these challenges (Diamond-Smith et al., 2021; John et al., 2020).
 Lockdowns and healthcare interruptions further deepened disparities, although telemedicine emerged as a solution to provide reproductive healthcare services remotely.
-However, this method remained inaccessible to many due to the digital divide (lack of access to technology and its advantages), which disproportionately affected marginalized communities (MacLean, 2021).
+However, this method remained inaccessible to many due to the digital divide, which disproportionately affected marginalized communities (MacLean, 2021).

 While women’s reproductive rights have gained increasing attention globally, including in India and the USA, transgender reproductive rights remain largely overlooked.

-Raj Yadav and Aditi Jain (2021) analyze the Medical Termination of Pregnancy (MTP) Act of 1971, emphasizing its exclusion of transgender individuals, especially transgender men, from abortion rights.
+Raj Yadav and Aditi Jain (2021) analyze the Medical Termination of Pregnancy (MTP) Act, emphasizing its exclusion of transgender individuals, especially transgender men, from abortion rights.
 The paper critiques India’s abortion laws for catering only to cisgender women, ignoring the unique reproductive needs of transgender people.
-The authors highlight legal conflicts between the MTP Act and other laws like the PCPNDT Act (Pre-Conception and Pre-Natal Diagnostic Techniques Act, 1994) and POCSO Act (Protection of Children from Sexual Offences Act, 2012) while also discussing economic barriers.
-They advocate for legal reform to include transgender rights in reproductive healthcare, addressing both social and medical challenges.
+The authors highlight legal conflicts between the MTP Act and other laws like the Pre‐conception and Pre‐Natal Diagnostic Techniques (PCPNDT) Act and Protection of Child from Sexual Offenses (POCSO) Act (Ministry of Women and Child Development, n.d), while also discussing economic barriers.
+They advocate for legal reform to include transgender rights in reproductive healthcare, addressing both social and medical challenges (Shendge et al., 2024).

 Essential Reproductive Health Care Services to Resist Gender Violence